SwissMAP Logo

 Course material and students activities on General Relativity and Cosmology, accessible with conceptual and mathematical means at secondary level II/high school (Alice Gasparini, Andreas Müller).

-The University of Geneva proposes a course and several series of learning activities (in French) introducing high school pupils to General Relativity and Modern Cosmology.
+The University of Geneva proposes a course and several series of learning activities (in French and Italian for the moment) introducing high school pupils to General Relativity and Modern Cosmology.
 Subjects like cosmological expansion, cosmological equations, dark matter and dark energy, black holes, and gravitational waves are approached with a medium level of difficulty, i.e. based on a high school level in mathematics and physics.

 Description